SeanBackstrom/SeanBackstrom.github.io/aboutme.md

 title: About me
 subtitle: From Art and Rap to Data and Math
 ---
-Current student studying to become a Data Scientist with a focus on Data Engineering.
-I make things work fast and reliably.
-Trained in analysis and modeling, and mechanics. **Basically, I like to transform good ideas into concrete machinery.**
+I am a current student studying to become a Data Scientist with a focus on Data Engineering.
+I like to make things work fast and reliably.
+I am trained in analysis and modeling, and mechanics. **Basically, I like to transform good ideas into machinery of the future.**

 ## My history

   Before my transition to data science, from 2015 on I have been here and there across the U.S. as a full time professional music producer.
 It has been an interesting ride full of unforgettable moments in front of studio microphones and concert crowds, and has left me with a one-of-a-kind skillset.